miriamamiri/miriamamiri.github.io/_blog/from-mamasani.md

        style="max-width:100%; border-radius:.5rem; box-shadow:0 8px 24px rgba(0,0,0,.08); margin:.2rem 0 1rem;" />
 </p>

 The image on this page is a lithograph by Eugène Flandin from 1840, titled Mamasani Tower.
 To most, it is an obscure work by a French orientalist.
 To me, it was a shock.
 I was born in this city.
-The painter’s vantage point could easily be a hillside above the neighborhood where I grew up, facing the same mountains.
+The painter’s vantage point could easily be a farm right outside the neighborhood where I grew up, facing the same mountains.
 The town has changed since then.
 There is no trace of the walled city or its castle.
 Yet the shrine, Imam-zadeh Darvaze Ahani, still stood in my childhood, shapeless but present, especially during ceremonies.

 This painting shows a scene just outside the city walls.
 That is how my childhood felt.
 I was at the edge of the city, yet in the middle of the ties that made it what it was: working people, farms, and those moving in and out to serve, consult, or seek justice from the ruling powers.
 Finding this image later became a framing experience for me.
 It shaped how I think about development.
 As a teenager in Mamasani, I sensed imbalance.
 Some were rural, others urban.
 Some were prosperous, many were not.
 I wondered: why cannot everyone, or at least we, be prosperous?
 What is allowed, and who decides?
 These questions grew sharper as I watched the political turmoil of my youth, from 2 Khordad 1376 to the end of the Khatami era.
 Later, I learned the vocabulary for what I had sensed: individual behavior is not free floating.
 It is shaped by political structures that set the incentives.
 That is political economy.